r9r-dev/portaefik/README.md

 # Let's go !
 ## Run your server
-You need a linux machine with Ubuntu 18.04 LTS.
+You need a linux machine preferably with Ubuntu 18.04 LTS (because that's what I'm using).
 Of course, you must be root or have sudo access to it.
 I am using a [Scaleway Pro X64-15GB for 24,99€/month](https://www.scaleway.com/pricing/#anchor_pro) because it's a very powerfull VPS (6x2Ghz Epyc CPU, 15GB RAM, 200GB SSD) that can run many services at once.
+Next commands in this readme suppose you are root.
+If not, you can use `sudo su`.

 ### Optional (but recommended) : Update your system
 Update packages to their lastest versions